-5 See DHS, General Appeals Process Information (attached as Exhibit 1) (describing administrative appeals process); ICE, Appeal Processing Steps (attached as Exhibit 2) (same).
+6 See DHS, General Appeals Process Information (attached as Exhibit 1) (describing administrative appeals process); ICE, Appeal Processing Steps (attached as Exhibit 2) (same).
 The processes outlined in these two documents are substantively identical.

-70. The AAT adjudicator then reviews the FAA's comments and makes any necessary changes.
+- 79. If the original adjudicator affirms his earlier decision, the case proceeds to the Administrative Appeals Team, or AAT, which "reviews the case and all the evidence relating to the petition" and "draft[s] a preliminary appeal decision."
+Id. - 80.
+That preliminary decision is then subject to "[l]egal and [r]egulatory [r]eview" to "ensure regulatory compliance and legal sufficiency."
+Id. - 81.
+From there, a different body known as the Final Appeals Authority, or FAA, "reviews the entire case proceedings to ensure understanding of [the] case, including both comments from the AAT adjudicator and from the legal entity" that performed the legal and regulatory review.
+Ex.
+1. - 82.
+The AAT adjudicator then reviews the FAA's comments and makes any necessary changes.
+See id. - 83.
+Afterward, the decision is returned to the FAA for approval of a final, signed appellate decision.
 See id.

-71. Afterward, the decision is returned to the FAA for approval of a final, signed appellate decision.
-See id.
 That "final decision is then issued to the petitioner and [its] attorney, if applicable, via email."
 Ex.
-2.

-72. This administrative appeals process "takes roughly 60 business days."
+2. - 84.
+This administrative appeals process "takes roughly 60 business days."
 Ex.
 1.